What Women Want: Box office

 What Women Want made $33.6 million during its opening weekend.
 The film topped the box office upon opening, dethroning How the Grinch Stole Christmas.
 Additionally, it had the highest December opening weekend of all time, surpassing Scream 2.
 This record would last until 2001 when Ocean's Eleven took it.
 For its second weekend, What Women Want was overtaken by Helen Hunt's other film Cast Away.
-It went on to make $182.8 million domestically and $374.1 million worldwide.
+It went on to make $182.8 million domestically and $374.1 million worldwide, making it the fourth-highest-grossing film of 2000.

 Critical response

-Rotten Tomatoes gave the film an approval rating of 54% based on 122 reviews, with an average rating of 5.7/10.
+Rotten Tomatoes gave the film an approval rating of 53% based on 122 reviews.
 The site's critical consensus reads, "Even though Gibson is a good sport in his role, What Women Want is a rather conventional, fluffy comedy-romance that doesn't make good use of its premise."
-On Metacritic the film has a score of 47 out of 100, based on 33 critics, indicating "mixed or average reviews".
-On CinemaScore, audiences gave the film an average grade of "B+" on an A+ to F scale.
+On Metacritic, the film has a score of 47 out of 100, based on 33 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.